richard-warren/locomotionAnalysis/models/README.md

 - how to construct distance to obstacle and distance to reward ramping signals? // want something that want signal that goes from SAME small number to 0 at whisker contact, and then fall down again // perhaps should look at all ramping cells to figure out best shape for this predictor
 - how to handle moments when predictors are not known, e.g. occlusion
 - is there a quantitative index that tells the non-linearity of a relationship? eg fraction of variance explained non-linearly after regressing away linear relationship?
+- should maybe use continuous signal for licks instead of times, and have a 'home' position for the tongue in the mouth...

 # long term todo
 - [ ] make isSated variable, or some predictor that encodes how sated they are?